Jumpat/SegmentAnythingin3D/README.md

 We propose a novel framework to Segment Anything in 3D, named <b>SA3D</b>.
 Given a neural radiance field (NeRF) model, SA3D allows users to obtain the 3D segmentation result of any target object via only <b>one-shot</b> manual prompting in a single rendered view.
 The entire process for obtaining the target 3D model can be completed in approximately 2 minutes, yet without any engineering optimization.
 Our experiments demonstrate the effectiveness of SA3D in different scenes, highlighting the potential of SAM in 3D scene perception.

 ## Update
+* **2023/11/11**: We release the nerfstudio version of SA3D.
+Currently it only supports the text prompt as input.
 * **2023/06/29**: We now support [MobileSAM](https://github.com/ChaoningZhang/MobileSAM) as the segmentation network.
 Follow the installation instruction in [MobileSAM](https://github.com/ChaoningZhang/MobileSAM), and then download *mobile_sam.pt* into folder ``./dependencies/sam_ckpt``.
 You can use `--mobile_sam` to switch to MobileSAM.

 ## Overall Pipeline